-- You have both Medicare Part A and Medicare Part B - -- and -- you live in our geographic service area (Section 2.3 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States
+- You have both Medicare Part A and Medicare Part B - -- and -- you live in our geographic service area (Section 2.2 below describes our service area Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States

-Section 2.2 Here is the plan service area for Astiva Health Classic
+Section 2.2 Here is the plan service area for Astiva Health Plan - Astiva Health Savings (HMO)

-Astiva Health Classic is available only to individuals who live in our plan service area.
+Astiva Health Plan - Astiva Health Savings (HMO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described below:
+The service area is described

-Our service area includes these counties in California: Orange and San Diego.
+Our service area includes these counties in California: Los Angeles, Orange, Riverside, San Bernardino, and San Diego.